 - If you have an outstanding debt, then you may reactivate your academic record but you will be blocked from enrolling in courses.

 Changing Your Program While Reactivating

-- If you are considering changing your major, degree program or Faculty while reactivating your record, it is very important that you understand the information regarding eligibility and timelines on the Program Change page.
+If you are considering changing your major, degree program or Faculty while reactivating your record, then it is very important that you understand the information regarding eligibility and timelines on the Program Change page.

 Sessional dates are available in the Important Dates section of this website.